grantmcdermott/duckreg/README.md

 yet support some standard R operations like interaction terms in the formula.
 At the same time, the core `dbreg()` routine has been pretty thoroughly tested and should work in standard cases.
-Please help us by kicking the tyres and creating GitHub for both bug reports and feature requests.
+Please help us by kicking the tyres and creating GitHub issues for both bug reports and feature requests.

 [^1]: To be clear, this dataset would occupy significantly more memory than 8.5 GB if we loaded into R, due to data serialization and the switch to richer